Xylsia/Book-Info/README.md

 # Book-Info

-University project written in Vanilla PHP and MySQL
+University project written in Vanilla PHP using procedural programming style and MySQL